-There is a great many different ways to build a compost heap, one of the most common methods is to use some old pallets of equal size to build a square box and then use the inside of the box to store garden and other waste for composting.
+There is a great many different ways to build a compost bin, one of the most common methods is to use some old pallets of equal size to build a square box and then use the inside of the box to store garden and other waste for composting.

 You can of course also buy pre-made compost bin kits, plastic compost bins and also a variety of different types of compost tumbler.

-Building a compost heap from timber is a great way to go as it uses natural materials and is also fairlry cheap to do, but it does have one drawback in that timber will rot over time, especially when constantly in contact with the wet and moist compost it’s holding.
+Building a compost bin from timber is a great way to go as it uses natural materials and is also fairlry cheap to do, but it does have one drawback in that timber will rot over time, especially when constantly in contact with the wet and moist compost it’s holding.

 Firstly, we’ll start with the advantages: